 Prithviraj Sukumaran is supposedly going to direct Mohanlal who will be seen in March in his cliched avatar of a soldier in Major Ravi’s next feature.
 While Dulquer Salmaan is ignoring the eyebrows that were raised when people started questioning if his recent film directed by out-of-ideas Sathyan Anthikkad had sampled Vineeth Sreenivasan’s Jacobinte Swargarajyam, Asif Ali gears up for a film based on the frenzied mayhem of Thrissurpuram.
-Salmaan’s father, Mammootty, will been seen in a couple of films, starting with Haneef Adeni’s much-anticipated gangster drama.
+Salmaan’s father, Mammootty, will be seen in a couple of films, starting with Haneef Adeni’s much-anticipated gangster drama.
 He did a lot of films last year, compared to his immediate counterpart, Mohanlal, but the latter came out victorious, although the one he made with Priyadarshan was the biggest cinematic disappointment of last year.
 Sukumaran is also gearing up for his long-finished Jayakrishnan directorial, Ezra, Tiyaan, Vimaanam, and My Story.

 A still from Munthirivallikal Thalirkkumbol, one of the most anticipated films of the year